Diversity, Equity, Inclusion, and Accessibility Tools You Already Have in Your HR ToolboxJune 23, 2021

 Level-up tip: Make sure all employees have the time to celebrate important cultural holidays with their loved ones by providing “floating holidays,” to be used at each employee’s discretion, as part of your standard benefits package.

-Focusing on diversity, equity, and inclusion is more than a box your HR needs to check; it’s critical to the future of your organization.
-Business, customers, and employees are constantly evolving —and having a solid DEI strategy will ensure you keep up.
+Focusing diversity, equity, and inclusion is more than a box your HR needs to check; it’s critical to the future of your organization.
+Business, customers, and employees are constantly evolving —and having a solid DEIA strategy will ensure you keep up.

-Learn more about DEI and the importance of prioritizing employee well-being in our ebook The New Future of the Workplace: 3 Must-Learn Lessons from the Pandemic.
+Learn more about DEIA and the importance of prioritizing employee well-being in our ebook The New Future of the Workplace: 3 Must-Learn Lessons from the Pandemic.

 - Benefits Administration